strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ## Conclusion

-The whole ecosystem of system tests is at first glance hard to understand but if the person who is learning this domain has a drive, it won't be a challenge for him.
-Whole module went through several iterations of evolution, which improved many areas.
+The system test code can, at first glance, be hard to understand, but with perseverence and an understanding of the classes used for the system tests, it's not so difficult to get started.
-We are open to any discussion and suggestions, which can enhance the overall behavior to robust, better way of testing.
+As always, we are open to any discussions and suggestions to help enhance our testing.
-Maybe You will be the one who will change the structure of system tests and make it even better!